Delegation#

 Time and cool-downs#

 Changes to the pools take effect every 24 hours at pay day.
-So opening a pool, changing the stake, moving the stake between pools or between passive delegation and a stakiing pool all take effect at the pay day.
+So opening a pool, changing the stake, moving the stake between pools or between passive delegation and a staking pool all take effect at the pay day.
 At pay day, rewards gathered over a 24 hour period are distributed at the same time.
 If, however, you make a change in delegation in the last epoch before pay day, then the change has to wait until the second pay day.

 When decreasing or removing the stake (whether for delegators or validators), the unstaked funds are not released until after a cool-down period.